a-gis-001/a-gis/memory-bank/activeContext.md

    - Displays the rendered clock using matplotlib

 ## Current Issue
-Encountering an import error in the initialization chain:
+Encountering an import error in the Clock rendering system initialization chain:
 ```
 File "/Users/ww5/a-gis/source/A_GIS/Visual/Clock/init_face/__init__.py", line 25, in init_face
     return A_GIS.Visual.Clock._Face(
 ```
+The issue stems from circular imports between the dataclass definitions and their initialization functions.
+Need to restructure the imports to avoid this circular dependency.

 ## Next Steps
 1. Fix the import structure for the clock components
-2. Ensure all initialization functions can properly access their respective dataclasses
+   - Move dataclass definitions to a separate module
+   - Update initialization functions to import from the new module
+   - Ensure proper import paths are used
-3. Test the command-line interface with various time inputs
+2. Test the command-line interface with various time inputs
-4. Add error handling for invalid time inputs
+3. Add error handling for invalid time inputs
+4. Implement comprehensive test suite

 1. Consider adding support for more image modes
 2. Optimize performance for large images